Cryptocoders-wtf/assetstore-contract/docs/README.md

 While SVG is the industry standard to exchange vector data, raw SVG data is quite verbose and not suitable as the storage format on the blockchain.

-After various prototpes, we have chosen to compress SVG data in the following steps.
+After various prototypes, we have chosen to compress SVG data in the following steps.

 1. We convert all SVG elements to "path" elements, eliminating the need to specify element types (such as "rect" and "circle").
-2. We convert all floating points to integers by having a large and fixed view area (integer normolization).
+2. We convert all floating points to integers by having a large and fixed view area (integer normalization).
 3. We extract only the "d" attribute of those "path" elements, eliminating SVG tags entirely.
 4. We compress a series of data (commands and their parameters) in the "d" attribute into a series of 12-bit bytecodes.
 5. In this byte code, commands (such as "M" and "C") will be simply expanded to 12-bit (higher 4-bits will be all zero), while parameters (numbers ranging from -1023 to 1023) will be converted to N+1024+256 (higher 4-bits will be non-zero).